News and blog

 Note

-See Filtering events in the NXLog User Guide for further details on filtering Windows logs.
+Filtering Windows logs in the NXLog Platform User Guide provides further details.

-NXLog is a superior Splunk Universal Forwarder alternative.
-Faster log processing, data enrichment, advanced filtering, and multicasting logs to different endpoints are only a few of the benefits you will get when you switch to NXLog.
+NXLog Agent is a superior alternative to the Splunk Universal Forwarder.
+Faster log processing, data enrichment, advanced filtering, and multicasting logs to different endpoints are only a few of the benefits you will get when you switch to NXLog Agent.
 What might initially appear to be an additional expense can be the start of a wise investment strategy for throttling the long-term operational costs of a hungry SIEM.

-Our documentation abounds with detailed, step-by-step deployment instructions for all platforms, an extensive configuration section, and over 100 integration guides with real-world configuration samples to get you started.
-In addition, find in-depth technical documentation in the NXLog EE Reference Manual.
+Our documentation contains detailed, step-by-step deployment instructions for all platforms, extensive how-tos, and over 100 integration guides with real-world configuration samples to get you started.
+In addition, the NXLog Agent Reference Manual contains in-depth technical documentation.

 Please get in touch if you require further information or assistance.
 Our experts are always happy to help!